Certificate Award in Medical Interpreting

 Participants who have passed the Court Interpreting Entrance Exam, with a score of 70% or higher, are eligible to gain entrance to the Medical Interpreting program and are exempt from the Medical Interpreting Entrance Exam.
 For further information, please contact Ms. Dolores Vezzolini at firstname.lastname@example.org for further information.

-This program consists of two required courses: Introduction to Medical Interpreting (offered in summer, 2014) and Advanced Medical Interpreting (offered in fall, 2014).
+This program consists of two required courses: Introduction to Medical Interpreting (will be offered in Summer, 2015) and Advanced Medical Interpreting (offered in Fall, 2014).
 Each course will have 40 hours of online instruction.
 Participants must complete Introduction to Medical Interpreting course with a grade of C or higher in order to be allowed to proceed to the second course.
 Participants who complete both courses, with an average grade of C or higher, will receive a certificate of completion.

 Who Should Attend:

 - Medical staff: Nurses, physicians, front office staff, etc. who are bilingual in English and Spanish

 You may be admitted to the program if you 1) have completed at least a high school education or its equivalent, 2) possess a high level of oral skills in Spanish and English, 3) are highly motivated, 4) posses people skills and 5) have passed the Medical Interpreting Entrance Exam.

 Participants will have the opportunity to apply for an internship after they have gained valuable professional and interpreter skills from completing the Certificate Award in Medical Interpreting program.
 Candidates will be carefully selected based on their academic achievements and professional background.